farukates99/javaPractise/AdventureGame/Readme.txt

-A hero fight various enemy and get money and weapons.
+A hero fight various enemies and get money and weapons.
 The game based on text.